huggingface/llm.nvim/README.md

 ## Commands

-- `LLMToggleAutoSuggest` which enables/disables ghost text completion
+- `LLMToggleAutoSuggest` enables/disables automatic "suggest-as-you-type" suggestions
+- `LLMSuggestion` is used to manually request a suggestion